till-s/SDRAM-controller/README.md

 ## Additional Pipeline Stage

-When setting the generic `INP_REG_G => true` then a pipeline stage is added to the bus interface which decouples several address comparisons from the bus-interface ports.
+When setting the generic `INP_REG_G => 1` then a pipeline stage is added to the bus interface which decouples several address comparisons from the bus-interface ports.
 This may be beneficial for timing closure but adds one clock cycle of latency.
 The max. throughput is not affected.
+The generic may also be set to `2` in which case the `ack` signal is also registered eliminating more combinatorial paths.
+In this case all input signals must be internally double- buffered (doubling the number of registers used compared to `INP_REG_G => 1`).

 ## License